Working and Business > Teaching in Korea

 Apostille Requirement

-As of 01 September 2010, the Korean government require that new ESL instructors or those renewing/changing their contract obtain an apostille to confirm the authenticity of their university records.
+As of 01 September 2010, the Korean government requires that new ESL instructors or those renewing/changing their contract obtain an apostille to confirm the authenticity of their university records.
 The government has indicated that this need only be done once.

 Starting from 2010.9.1 applying for the visa issuance number and sojourn related work(extension, workplace transfer, visa status transfer, activities beyond the limits of current status)should hand in a diploma copy or a obtained degree certificate or a graduation certificate, which has gotten a apostille stamp or a verification from the Korean consulate of the foreigner's own country or a verification from the Korean Council for University Education to the immigration office.
-The document is required once during the foreigner's Korea sojourn period
+The document is required once during the foreigner's Korea sojourn period.

 An apostille is a seal applied by an official government authority/body that confirms the authenticity of a document and of the official signature when that document has to go to a foreign country.
-The apostille is basically an international notary seal.
-The apostille can be used if both countries (the country issuing the document and the country in which the document will be used) are listed on the international Hague Conference on Private International Law website
+The apostille is basically an international certification seal.
+The apostille can be used if both countries (the country issuing the document and the country in which the document will be used) are listed on the international Hague Conference on Private International Law website.

 The process is a relatively simple one in that it is not necessary to have a legal expert’s help.
 Some private companies offer to speed up the process for a fee (regular process generally takes only a few days and many departments offer an expedited option).
 Costs generally work out to the equivalent of 10,000 and 40,000 won per document.
 Each country has a designated authority competent to issue apostilles.